leroidubuffet/SiteMonitor/README.md

 - Too many consecutive failures detected for that site
 - Other sites continue to be monitored
 - Wait 30 minutes or restart the monitor to reset
+- This feature is not preventing major resource consumption, so it can be dissabled

 **"SSL certificate verification failed"**
 - The site's certificate may be expired or invalid